mcnerthney/daily-journal/README.md

 - Real-time **save indicator** (Saving… / ✓ Saved / Save failed)
 - **Wellness score** bar (journal only) updated live
 - **History tab** shows all past entries

+## List Feature
+Users can create any number of checklists (e.g. groceries, packing, goals) via the “Lists” feature on the home screen.
+Each list has:

+- A name and arbitrary items.
+- Real‑time updates: when one user adds/removes items, all collaborators see the change instantly.
+- Optional sharing: owners can invite others by supplying their email addresses; those users receive read/write access and will see the list in their sidebar.
+- Ownership rules: only the creator may rename or delete a list; collaborators can modify items but not sharing settings.

+New shared lists appear automatically for invitees upon login.